DanielRosell06/I-Love-My-Girlfriend-VSCode-Extension/README.md

 ### 1.0.0

-Initial release with all features working properly.
+Initial release with all features working.
+Just one issue that if the images folder is empty, the button can not open it.

 ## Author